astralarya/patterns-make/c++project/README.md

 The hash and branch of the current HEAD commit (via `git rev-parse HEAD` and `git rev-parse --abbrev-ref HEAD`), as well as the status and diff of the index file verses the current HEAD commit (via `git status --porcelain` and `git diff`) at the time of compilation are compiled into the executable.
 Note that this functionality only records changes while in a git repository, so modifying the project after unpacking the result of `make tar` will not track any changes until a new git repository is initialized.

+You can view this information with

+    myprog -#

+You can also provide the following arguments to this option:

+Show only version

+    myprog -#v

+Show only hash

+    myprog -#h

+Show only status

+    myprog -#s

+Show only diff

+    myprog -#d

+These options can be combined.
+For example, show hash and status:

+    myprog -#hs

 ## License

 c++project